Zaid Hamid: Political views and conspiracy theories

+Hamid believes that Islamic-prophet Muhammad had declared war on India, a claim with no reference in Islam, and that India will be "trounced and enslaved according to Sharia if Hindus don’t repent and embrace Islam."

-Hamid claims that the November 2008 Islamist-Terrorist Attacks in Mumbai, Maharashtra, India were part of a plan hatched by "Hindu Zionists", and that it was an attempt by the Indians to stage a false flag attack, which he accuses the 9/11 attacks of being.
+Hamid claims that the 2008 Mumbai attacks (26/11 attacks), terror attacks in India by the Lashkar-e-Taiba, were actually part of a plan hatched by "Hindu Zionists", and that it was an attempt by the Indians to stage a false flag attack, which he also accuses the 9/11 attacks of being.

-On May 27, 2011, he claimed on News One TV channel that Ajmal Qasab's real name was Amar Singh.
-He was a Sikh and a RAW agent.
-He also called him a BJP terrorist.
-His associate's name was Heera Laal.
+On May 27, 2011, he claimed on the News One TV channel that Ajmal Kasab's, the only 26/11 perpetrator arrested alive, was actually Amar Singh and a Sikh and a Research and Analysis Wing agent.
+He also called him a Bharatiya Janata Party terrorist.

-In May 2020, Zaid Hamid said that the COVID vaccine will rid the Muslims of Islamic spirit.
-COVID is less dangerous than flu.
-Bill Gates wants to kill the people of this region.
+In May 2020, Zaid Hamid said that the COVID-19 vaccine will rid the Muslims of Islamic spirit and that COVID is less dangerous than flu.
+Adding that Bill Gates wanted to kill the people of the region.

-On August 6, 2021, he tweeted: "I strongly believe that Pakistan must abandon the UN resolutions (on Kashmir) now...They are dead."

-Hamid believes that Islamic-prophet Muhammad had declared war on India, and claims that India will be "trounced and enslaved according to Sharia if Hindus don’t repent and embrace Islam."